AdaptiveMe/adaptive-arp-darwin/adaptive-arp-impl-osx/README.md

 ## Adaptive Runtime Platform (ARP)
-# iOS Implementation
+# OSX Implementation

 ## Building & Cocoapods

 1. Ensure you have Cocoapods installed; issuing a ```$ pod``` command from a shell should yield a help message.
 If not, install cocoapods with ```$ sudo gem install cocoapods```.
 2. From shell, goto the project directory (containing the .xcodeproj file) and issue a ```$ pod install``` command.
-3. If the setup goes as expected, you should have a ```AdaptiveArpImplIos.xcworkspace``` file created in your project directory.
+3. If the setup goes as expected, you should have a ```AdaptiveArpImplOsx.xcworkspace``` file created in your project directory.
 Open this to perform the next configuration task.
 4. In the ```Pods``` project, select each target and change the building settings parameter ```Mach-O type``` from ```Static Library```to ```Dynamic Library```.
 5. The project should now compile without issues.
 The reason for this issue is that Swift does not yet fully support static library linking.